Should you buy, or should you lease?

 There's benefits to both ways you can get into a new vehicle - weigh your options, and figure out what works best for you.

-The perfect lease is between 24-48 months, because it gets you out before issues are no longer covered by warranty and before the models change.
+- The perfect lease is between 24-48 months because it gets you out before repairs are no longer covered by warranty, and before the models change.

-According to LeaseGuide.com, 75% of all luxury vehicles are leased, due in part to the avoidance of major banks to finance high-dollar vehicles.
+- According to LeaseGuide.com, 75% of all luxury vehicles are leased, due in part to the avoidance of major banks financing high-dollar vehicles.
 Leasing allows you to afford a nicer vehicle than financing makes possible.

-The truth is, every lease can be tailored to suit your specific needs.
-Will it see rougher use doe to how or where it is used?
+- The truth is, every lease can be tailored to suit your specific needs.
+Will your vehicle be subject to increased ware based on how or where it is used?
 We can adjust for that too.